Let me ask you something.

 It helps if you know exactly what you want from blogging, which brings us back to point one: Why do you blog?

-But setting goals doesn’t just help you to make and monitor progress.
+But setting goals doesn’t just help you to make and monitor progress and growth.
 It also helps you to stay motivated and focused.

-Think about when you reach one of your goals, how amazing is that feeling.
+Think about when you complete one of your goals, how amazing is that feeling.
 It inspires you to want to do more, right?

 So, get out there and create some goals, then crush them!